abhishekarya1/DSA-2k23/bs.md

   else high = mid;                    // notice
 }

-// at this point in code, low == high
+// at this point in code, low = high
 // if method didn't return till now ofc

 return -1;
 ```

-Notice that after breaking out of the `while` loop, the `low` and `high` values differ in these two approaches, this is important to find lower and upper bounds since we return `low` there.
+Notice that after breaking out of the `while` loop, the `low` and `high` values differ in these two approaches, this is important to find lower and upper bounds since we can return `low` there.

 [Optional Reading](https://labuladong.gitbook.io/algo-en/iii.-algorithmic-thinking/detailedbinarysearch) on the above two templates.